coolxeo/docker_elk_stack/README.md

     6) grunt serve
     *NOTES:
-        1) removes the boiler plate of the dependencies (still room for improvement but working perfect in 14.04)
+        1) removes the boiler plate of the dependencies
         2) builds and runs the backend (ELK Stack)
         5) initialize firebase (only once)
         4)3)6) it's for running the client, to visualize the data